CPO offers compassion, education and opportunity to those behind bars.

-Concord Prison Outreach is a volunteer, non-profit corporation that works cooperatively with the Massachusetts Department of Correction, and is principally based at the Massachusetts Correctional Institution, Concord, and at Northeastern Correctional Center, Concord.
+Concord Prison Outreach helps reduce recidivism through developing and delivering educational and personal growth programs behind prison walls.
+CPO is a volunteer, non-profit corporation that works cooperatively with the Massachusetts Department of Correction, and is principally based at the Massachusetts Correctional Institution, Concord, and at Northeastern Correctional Center, Concord.

 Concord Prison Outreach (CPO) dates back to 1968, when its first volunteers helped in prison by making curtains for the infirmary at MCI Concord.
 The 70′s and 80′s saw various key milestones such as appointing an Executive Director in 1986.
 In 1989, the name Concord Prison Outreach was established, and in 1998, CPO became an independent non-profit corporation.
 By 2012, CPO had almost 35 faith communities and countless individuals supporting and volunteering for its mission.